cpchalk/gpcheckx/README.md

 +rptz

-repeat the specified until no new word differences are found
+repeat the specified action until no new word differences are found.

 # Examples of use.